 Loose clothing is the best when visiting in the summer and layers are perfect for the winter month.
 You can expect 40’C(104F) in July and August.

-The Djellaba is the most famous piece of traditional clothing, worn both by man and woman.
+The Djellaba is the most famous piece of traditional clothing, worn both by men and women.
 This free-flowing, hooded outfit changes according to the seasons.
 Light cotton ones are used in summer and wool ones in the winter month.

 Where to eat in Marrakech